Policies & Regulations

 - Knowingly running or installing on any system or network, a program intended to take control of the computer(s) or systems, or giving to another user, a program intended to damage or to place excessive load on a system or network.
 This includes but is not limited to programs known as computer viruses, Trojan horses, zombie software, and worms.

-- Knowingly or carelessly allowing someone else to use the student's account.
+- Knowingly or carelessly allowing someone else to use an account.

 - Forging e-mail messages.